Professional News, Artist Statement, and Artist Biography

 I am likewise pleased to share that my art pieces titled "Elizabeth's Moonbeams" (Aquatic Portrait Gallery) and “A Soft Landing” (Abstract Art Gallery) will be included in the Winter 2018-19 issue of Studio Visit magazine, a series of juried artist books produced by the publishers of New American Paintings.
 Studio Visit is a platform for artists to introduce their work to an audience of art world professionals on a national scale (2000 art galleries and art curators).
 The Winter volumes (nos.
 43 and 44) were jurored by Francine Weiss PhD, Senior Curator at the Newport Art Museum ( https://francineweiss.weebly.com ).
 Over 1000 individuals entered the competition and I was one of 350 artists who have been invited to participate.

-Some of my art pieces are entirely painted whereas others originate from digital photographs I take and then later paint upon.
-I oftentimes take photographs of people underwater because I find the resultant light effects and shapes to be beautiful.
-I also enjoy taking photographs of colored liquids unfolding through water, as the effects can vary from serene to explosive.
+She paints using conductive paintbrushes and styluses on an electronic touchscreen.
+Most art pieces are entirely painted whereas others originate from digital photographs she takes and then later paints upon.
+She oftentimes takes photographs of people underwater because she finds the resultant light effects and shapes to be beautiful.
+She also enjoys taking photographs of colored liquids unfolding through water, as the effects can vary from serene to explosive.

 Melissa Milton is a former attorney who began creating art late in life after becoming disabled by a neurological disorder.
 She mostly paints while lying down due to physical limits with standing up and sitting up.
 The neurological disorder, Dysautonomia (subtype NCS), basically involves one's nervous system giving incorrect instructions to one's body, especially the circulatory system.
 The body’s circulatory system no longer copes well with the effects of gravity.
 This has not only heavily influenced her art, it has been the very reason for its existence.